tiprankstipranks

 Our ability to introduce new products, tools, and add-ons is dependent on adequate research and development resources.
 If we do not adequately fund our research and development efforts or use product and development teams effectively, our business and operating results may be harmed.

 To remain competitive, we must continue to develop new product offerings, as well as features and enhancements to our existing platform and products.
 Maintaining adequate research and development personnel and resources to meet the demands of the market is essential.
 If we experience high turnover of our product and development personnel, a lack of management ability to guide our research and development, or a lack of other research and development resources, we may miss or fail to execute on new product development and strategic opportunities and consequently lose potential and actual market share.
-The success of our business is dependent on our product and development teams developing and executing on a product roadmap that allows us to retain and increase the spending of our existing customers, attract new customers and upgrade our free customers to premium subscriptions.
-Our failure to maintain adequate research and development resources, to use our research and development resources efficiently, or to address the demands of our prospective and actual customers could materially adversely affect our business.
+The success of our business is dependent on our product and development teams developing and executing on a product roadmap that allows us to retain and increase the spending of our existing customers, attract new customers, and upgrade our free customers to premium subscriptions.
+Our failure to maintain adequate research and development resources, to use our research and development resources efficiently and effectively, or to address the demands and anticipate future demands of our prospective and actual customers could materially adversely affect our business.

-Trade Secrets2 | 4.5%
+Trade Secrets2 | 4.8%

 Trade Secrets - Risk 1